How Belief Works

 The fact that there aren't degrees of belief, whereas there are levels of confidence in claims, is another way in which our confidence in a claim is a different kind of mental state from our belief of a claim.

-If we believe that X's content is sub-certain then our level of confidence in X will be sub-certain.
+If we believe that the content of X is sub-certain then our level of confidence in X will be sub-certain.
 Whereas the first use of the term sub-certain in the previous sentence refers to sub-certainty in the sense of below the maximum level of probability, which is a mathematical concept, the second use refers to sub-certainty in the sense of below the maximum level of confidence, which is a mental state.

 And the particular level of apparent sub-certain probability will correspond with the particular level of sub-certain confidence.
 For example, if we believe that it's likely that there are six eggs in the fridge then we'll have a high but sub-certain level of confidence in the claim There are six eggs in the fridge.